 you have any of these signs or symptoms:

 - loss of energy or interest in daily activities

 - mood changes

-and tell your doctor if you experience any of the following:
+taking Lamisil Tablets and tell your doctor if you get any of the following:

 - progressive skin rash that is scaly, red, shows scarring, or loss of pigment